tobijk/caius/doc/_manpages/oosupport.md

 * rw (read-write)
 * -- (no access)

-The getters or setters are created by calling

-        OOSupport::bless_attributes

-In the body of your class definition.
-If read support is enabled on the attribute *name*, the attribute will hence forward be accessible by a call to a method `name`.
-If write support is enabled on the attribute, then the attribute can be set via the method `set_name`.
+The getters or setters are created by calling `OOSupport::bless_attributes` in the body of your class definition.
+If read support is enabled for an attribute *name*, the attribute value can be retrieved by calling a method `name`.
+If write support is enabled on the attribute, then the attribute can be set via a method `set_name`.

-If you pass the additional parameter `-json_support` to `bless_attributes`, your objects will also have methods `to_json` and `from_json` that can be used to serialize the object state to JSON or restore an object from its JSON representation.
+If you pass the additional parameter `-json_support` to `bless_attributes`, your objects will also have methods `to_json` and `from_json` which can be used to serialize the object state to JSON or restore an object from its JSON representation.